lucamaro/docker-opendcim/README.md

 ## Usage

-To build container, customize DBPASS and PORT variable in Makefile, then use the command below:
+**First customize DBPASS, DCIMDBPASSWD and PORT variable in Makefile.**

+To build container image:

     $ make build

-To run db container **only for the first time** use the command below:
+To run db container **only for the first time**,  use the command below:

     $ make init_db